5 from 1 vote

 • Season both sides of the chicken breast with the seasoning mix and let sit for 15 minutes.
 Pat dry excess moisture with a paper towel.

-• In a large nonstick pan over high heat, add the neutral oil.
+• In a large nonstick pan over medium high heat, add the neutral oil.
 Lay the chicken down in a single layer and sear for 3-4 minutes per side until golden brown.
-Flip and sear the other side and continue cooking until the internal temperature reads 165F.
-Remove and let rest 4-5 minutes before slicing.
+Flip and sear the other side and continue cooking until the internal temperature reads 155F.
+Remove and let rest 4-5 minutes and allow the carryover cooking to allow the chicken breast to hit 165F before slicing.

 Notes

-Season both sides of the chicken breast with the seasoning mix and let sit for 15 minutes.
+Season and let rest – Season both sides of the chicken breast with the seasoning mix and let sit for 15 minutes.
 Don’t skip this step!
 This time will help the seasoning and salt penetrate the chicken, which will help the chicken stay juicy and promote browning when cooked.
-There will be residual moisture that comes up through the chicken, so pat it dry just before adding to the pan to build a great crust on the chicken breast.
+You may notice some moisture on the chicken after it has been sitting – this is moisture that is caused by the salt entering the chicken.
+Pat dry excess moisture with a paper towel, as this will reduce the moisture on the surface of the chicken and allow for you to get a great crust when searing it in the pan.

-Optional: after the first flip in step 4, add 4 tbsp of butter and reduce the heat to medium.
-Baste the chicken breasts with the foaming butter until the internal temperature reads 155F.
+Baste with butter – Optional: after the first flip in step 4, add 4 tbsp of butter and reduce the heat to medium.
+Baste the chicken breasts with the foaming butter until the internal temperature reads 165F.
 The butter adds an extra richness to the chicken breasts.

-Once the chicken reaches 155F (I highly suggest investing in a good instant read thermometer – the one I use is linked above), let it rest for 5 minutes before slicing into it to allow the juices to redistribute throughout the meat and they don’t end up on your cutting board.
+Let the chicken rest – Once the chicken reaches 155F (I highly suggest investing in a good instant read thermometer – the one I use is linked above), let it rest for 5 minutes to allow the juices to redistribute and let the carryover heat allow the chicken breast to reach 165F before slicing into it so the juices don’t end up on your cutting board.

 Nutrition